fpsvogel/reading/doc/csv-format.md

 ### Dates Started column: group experience

-We've been looking at how to shift information into variants, but here's something completely new: a *group experience*.
+Something else you can mark down in the Dates Started column is a *group experience*.
 That's when you read/watch/listen as part of a group.
-You can record that with a special emoji in the Dates Started column, optionally followed by the group name:
+You can record that with a special emoji in the Dates Started column, followed by the group name:

 ```
 \Title|Dates started
 Hamlet|2022/12/1 🤝🏼Sadvent book club
-Cosmos|2021/7/1 🤝🏼
+Cosmos|2021/7/1 🤝🏼 with Sam
 ```

 If variants are involved, the variant marker comes first before the group: